SASSA Older Persons Grant South Africa – 2026 Complete Guide

 SASSA awards social grants based on a means test.
 A means test is a method of evaluating an applicants income and assets, to determine whether they qualify for a grant.

-These are the thresholds as of 1 October 2023.
+These are the thresholds as of 1 April 2026.
 Applicants who are married will have half of the annual joint and assets income taken into consideration.

-APPLYING FOR THE SASSA OLDER PERSONS GRANT
+HOW CAN I APPLY FOR THE SASSA OLDER PERSONS GRANT?

 To apply for the Old Age Grant, you should visit a SASSA office close to you or you may apply online (read instructions on how to apply online via the SASSA services website here).